Rescue process

 What this guide covers

 This is an overview of a typical overseas Korean rescue adoption.
 Individual organizations have their own processes, timelines, and requirements.
 Always verify the specifics directly with the organization you apply to.
-JindoPark is not affiliated with any rescue organization.
+JindoPark is not affiliated with any rescue organization and does not facilitate adoptions.

 Where Korean rescue dogs come from